LearnersGuild/partners/Operating-Model/Interview-Process.md

 ### Stage 5: Provisional Partner

-Once an applicant has been accepted and hired, they enter into a six month engagement period.
+Once an applicant has been accepted and hired, they enter into a four month engagement period.
 During this period, the new hire (referred to here as the **provisional partner**) is treated as a full partner with all corresponding benefits and responsibilities.

 **All previous internal hiring conversations, notes, feedback and comments are shared with them at this point**